worldpossible/rachelplus/README.md

 - - - - -

-The "shell" (mostly CSS, HTML, rsphider, and _h5ai) for RACHEL content is available at https://github.com/rachelproject/contentshell
+The "shell" (HTML, _h5ai, and a few tools) for RACHEL content is available at https://github.com/rachelproject/contentshell